 Dean Crowley, longtime Commissioner of the former Foothill Conference, was one of the most recognizable people associated with athletics in California.
-Besides providing outstanding service to the California Community College Athletic Association, Dean was a legendary leader as Commissioner of the very large CIF-Southern Section.
-He was also an exemplary official and assigner, and served countless organizations throughout Southern California.
+Besides providing outstanding service to the California Community College Athletic Association, Dean was a legendary leader in high school athletics as Commissioner of the very large CIF-Southern Section.
+He was also an exemplary official and assigner at all levels, and served countless organizations throughout Southern California.

-Dean passed away on May 24 and his family, friends and colleagues will gather on Friday afternoon for a Celebration of Life at 1 p.m. at Friendly Hills Country Club in Whittier to remember a leader whose life was ingrained in sports.
+Dean passed away on May 24 and his family, friends and colleagues will gather on Friday for a Celebration of Life at 1 p.m. at Friendly Hills Country Club in Whittier to remember a leader whose professional life was ingrained in and devoted to sports.

 Jerry White, Commissioner of the Western State Conference, and Rich Kollen, Commissioner of the South Coast Conference, are just two of the many colleagues who worked with Dean and, more importantly, were his friends.
 They shared some wonderful thoughts about Dean below.